catherinebui/data-science-portfolio/Bikeshare Project/README.md

 ## Technologies

-  Pandas, numpy, HTML, CSS, Javascript, Flask, Census Tract API, geopandas, matplotlib, seaborn
+  Pandas, numpy, HTML, CSS, Javascript, Flask, Census Tract API, geopandas, matplotlib, seaborn, Tableau

 ## How to use the web app